Meditation: How (and Why) To Get Started

 - Meditate while taking a walk: focus on putting one foot in front of the other, even if it's just up and down your house.

 - Try mindful eating.
-Turn your attention to the sights, smells, and tastes of a cup of tea or block of chocolate.
+Turn your attention to the sights, smells, and tastes of a cup of tea or piece of chocolate.

 - Do mindful movement, like through a regular yoga practice.